hkidiyoor/Cadenza/README.md

-## This is a website for Cadenza Industries
+## This is a website for Cadenza Enterprises